ConnorBrozic/Cymon-API-Python-Script/README.md

-# SRT411-Assignment2
-SRT411 Assignment 2 Cymon API Script
+Cymon API Script written in Python to fetch information from Cymon.io.